kaelan36/Crypt-Chat/README.md

-Crypt-Chat is a chatting application that uses asymmetrical cryptography to keep communications hidden.
-There are two parts to the project: the server/server creation and the client-side GUI.
-To create a server 'seed', use the createServer.py program and follow the prompts.
-To start your server, run the server.py program and input the path for the JSON seed that was made.
-It will then run the server and allow for connections.
-To connect to the server as client, run the main.py program and select the same JSON file used to load the server; this file not only acts as a 'seed' for the server, but also as a key to get into the server.
-Then, you can use the application with a chatroom-like function.
+# Crypt-Chat
+### Version 2.0
+Crypt-Chat is a chatting application that allows users to easily make their own servers to chat privately.
+The transmissions are encrypted using RSA 512-bit encryption.
+Users are able to generate a server 'seed' using the GUI application, which will be used to run the server from.
+If you want someone to join your server, you would give them the seed file, as it can be used to connect to a server as well.
+The seed contains the public and private key values necessary to encrypt and decrypt the messages.
+The seed also contains the IP and port to connect to.

+## Dependencies (Python 3)
+* PyQT5
+* rsa
+* pickle
+* json